ClickioTech/ClickioConsentSDK-IOS-Demo/README.md

 // Call WebView Dialog
 @objc private func openConsentWindow() {
     ClickioConsentSDK.shared.openDialog(
         mode: .resurface,
         in: self,   // use this parameter in UIKit projects to explicitly specify on which UIViewController the dialog will be presented.
 Don't use this parameter in SwiftUI projects.
-showATTFirst: true,
         attNeeded: true
     )
 }
 ```
 -   The  `241131`  in the line  `config = ClickioConsentSDK.Config("241131", "en")`  can be replaced with your own site identifier provided by Clickio.